Advanced Testing for Mitochondrial Disease

 Mitochondrial Medicine at Children’s Hospital of Philadelphia (CHOP) is emerging as the premiere center in the world for multidisciplinary clinical care, advanced diagnostics, individualized therapies, and basic, translational and clinical research dedicated to improving the health of patients of all ages living with mitochondrial disease.
 Integrated diagnostic tests developed at CHOP can provide definitive diagnosis, leading to better treatments.

-- Subcutaneous muscle biopsy pathology testing, a novel, less-invasive sample collection through muscle biopsy that can be done in the clinic under local anesthesia
+- Percutaneous muscle biopsy pathology testing, a novel, less-invasive sample collection through muscle biopsy that can be done in the clinic under local anesthesia

 - Quantitative assays to determine percentage of mitochondrial abnormalities detected